Office of Institutional Diversity (OID)

 National Society of Black Engineers (NSBE)

-Founded in 2003, the HMC NSBE chapter develops programs for increasing Black and other ethnic minority participation in the fields of engineering, science and mathematics.
+Founded in 2003, the Harvey Mudd College NSBE chapter develops programs for increasing Black and other ethnic minority participation in the fields of engineering, science and mathematics.
 Contact the Office of Institutional Diversity for more information.

 Society of Professional Latinos in STEM (SPLS)